 1. All applicants to whom an offer of employment has been extended will be required to undergo a drug screening test.
 Pre-employment testing does not apply to those who were in the random drug-testing pool the previous school year.
 The Board may use blood, urine, hair, or other tests to detect the presence of drugs, or metabolites of those substances in an applicant's body.
 Employment will be denied to any individual whose drug screen test reveals the presence of illegal drugs.

 Pre-employment- Applicants shall acknowledge having read or had this policy explained to them and should understand that as a condition of employment they are subject to its contents.
-Applicants shall sign an acknowledgment prior to substance screening, permits the summary result to be transmitted to the Random Drug Testing Coordinator (RDTC) and the Superintendent.
+Applicants shall sign an acknowledgment prior to substance screening, permits the summary result to be transmitted to the Human Resources Director and/or the Superintendent.
 An applicant refusing to complete any part of the drug testing procedure shall not be considered a valid candidate for employment with the District, and such refusal shall be considered as a withdrawal of the individual’s application for employment.
 The applicant shall not be permitted to reapply for employment with the District for at least twelve (12) months and not until the applicant shows proof of successful completion of a drug rehabilitation program or proof that the applicant is otherwise no longer engaging in illegal drug use.
 Pre-employment testing may be completed by either the vendor under contract with the Board of Education or by an approved collection agency.

-PERSONNEL N03.13251 AP.11
+PERSONNEL C03.13251 AP.11